Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Proofs of Section

 \subsection{Proof of Lemma \ref{lem:12}}

-The line search of Algorithm \ref{alg:ASto} has three types of steps: a reliable step (Line 19), an unreliable step (Line 21), and an unsuccessful step (Line 24).
-For each type of step, $\cDelta^t = \barDelta^t$ or $\cDelta^t = \hDelta^t$.
+Algorithm \ref{alg:ASto} has three types of steps: a reliable step (Line 19), an unreliable step (Line~21), and an unsuccessful step (Line 24).
+For each type of step, $\cDelta_t = \barDelta_t$ or $\cDelta_t = \hDelta_t$.
 Thus, we analyze in the following six cases.
-5pt \textbf{Case 1a, reliable step, $\cDelta^t = \barDelta^t$}.
+5pt \textbf{Case 1a, reliable step, $\cDelta_t = \barDelta_t$}.
 By Lemma \ref{lem:11}, we have

 Note that

 Combining the above display with \eqref{pequ:47}, Lemma \ref{lem:9}(c), and using $\baralpha_t\leq \alpha_{max}$, there exists $\Upsilon_1>0$ such that

 Combining the above inequality with \eqref{pequ:44}, we have